Rajeshpateliitm/soft-engg-project-sep-2025-se-SEP-31/backend/SETUP.md

 The API server is now running at: **http://localhost:8000**

-**Note:** On first run, you'll see "✅ Database initialized with sample data" message.
+**Note:** On first run, you'll see "Database initialized with sample data" message.
 On subsequent runs, this message won't appear as the data already exists.

 ## Testing the Application